-On 17 September 2022, for the second Workshop of the Scottish Shores Project, the same group of collaborators came together to share work in progress and reflections in 20 minutes paper on their work engaging with Scottish littoral and coastal environments, Gothic and Folklore Studies and the Blue Humanities.
+For the second workshop on 17 September 2022, the Scottish Shores collaborators came together to share reflections and work in progress on their research into Scottish littoral and coastal environments, Gothic and Folklore Studies, and the Blue Humanities.

 Travelling Theories & Legos: